smallstepforman/Medo/README.md

 4. Build HPKG (release), which will build an installer package, (no debug code, -03)

 ./create_package

+The Medo.hpkg file will be created in the Package directory.

 # Soure code layout
 3rdparty/   - external 3rd party code